You can get 5* luxury for 3* prices in these 10 European cities

 Everyone deserves some luxury, and now that travel is opening up it’s becoming a possibility.
 But how do you enjoy an opulent vacation without breaking the bank?

-Fear not, because Luxury Hotel Review have compiled a list of 10 European cities with the cheapest 5* resorts.
+Fear not, because Luxuryhotel.com have compiled a list of 10 European cities with the cheapest 5* resorts.
 With the help of Booking.com t, they've done the work so you can relax on your reasonably priced, deluxe city break.

 10 - Berlin, Germany £152 (€177) per night